narvar/bigquery-optimization-queries/narvar/adhoc_analysis/dtpl6903_notification_history_bq_latency/SLACK_UPDATE_DEPLOYMENT_BLOCKER.md

 **Next steps:**
 1. Done: Document options and trade-offs
-2. If Option A: Create messaging-bq-dedicated project and migrate
+2. If Option A: Create messaging-hub-bq-dedicated project and migrate

 **Weekend data:** No latency issues Sat-Mon (problem currently dormant, not urgent)